flocasts/flo-scss/site/docs/components/chips.md

 ## Gray chips

-In need of a chip, but not the hefty background colors they bring?
-Replace the default modifier classes with the `.chip-outline-*` ones to remove all background images and colors on any chip.

 {% capture example %}
 {% for color in site.data.grays %}
 <button type="button" class="chip chip-{{ color.name }}">{{ color.name | capitalize }}</button>{% endfor %}